SixteenThousand/neovim-config/README.md

 ### TODO
 *Please note this list is not really meant to be readable for anyone but me*
-- [-] bug: fern-action-trash does not work on windows
+- [-] bug: fern-action-trash does not work on windows (canclled: who use windows anyway?)
 - [ ] refactor amber to fully utilise telescope API; use table for options instead of "list" & use less commands (e.g. ":Amber quit" instead of ":AmberQuit")
-- [-] add Amber function to wipe current buffer list without quitting vim (use special file as homepage to go to on wiping)
+- [-] add Amber function to wipe current buffer list without quitting vim (use special file as homepage to go to on wiping) (turns out this exists in vim already)
 - [ ] integrate shada files into Amber sessions?
 - [x] create :Salt command that deletes current buffer and goes to other
   buffer; should take 1 argument that is passed to :b, and if no arguments,